harbour/core/README.md

 ### Harbour live source repository

-You'll need Git version control software installed on your system and to issue this command:
+You will need Git version control software installed on your system and to issue this command:

     git clone https://github.com/vszakats/harbour-core.git harbour-core